-As of April 2015, there were no pending solar project applications within the SEZ, and no pending applications within a 25-mile (40-km) radius of the SEZ.
 As of July 2013, BLM Nevada had not received expressions of interest for new projects in the SEZ.
+As of November 2018, there were no pending solar project applications within the SEZ, and no pending applications within a 25-mile (40-km) radius of the SEZ.

 The Gold Point SEZ has a total area of 4,810 acres (19 km2).
 In the Supplement to the Draft Solar PEIS, 214 acres (0.87 km2) of a significant unnamed intermittent stream passing east-west through the center of the SEZ were identified as non-development areas, leaving the SEZ with a potentially developable area of 4,596 acres (18.6 km2).
 No additional changes to the SEZ developable area were made in the Final Solar PEIS.